CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 # Exercise 1: MYSQL Learning

-## Database: A database is merely a structured collection of data.
+## Database: A database is a structured collection of data.

 Data is a collection of a distinct small unit of information.
 It can be used in a variety of forms like text, numbers, media, bytes, etc. it can be stored in pieces of paper or electronic memory, etc.